ivahaev/_blank/response.excel.md

 Filename for download (string, optional)

 ## Return value
-Null if success or string error if error.
+`null` if success or string error if error.

 ## Example